 Requires universities to develop a "campus safety information and resources" webpage, which must be linked and displayed on their home webpage.
-The page must display various safety information and policies, and the schools must certify compliance to the State Budget Director by August 31 or have monthly state payments withheld.
+The page must display various safety information and policies, and the schools must certify compliance to the State Budget Director by October 1, 2019, and the last business day of August thereafter, or have monthly state payments withheld.